RamonLucio/Born2beRoot/README.md

 > This will output a numbered list of rules, and the number may be used to delete a particular rule:

 > `ufw delete 2`

 > ![image](https://user-images.githubusercontent.com/60623613/140986151-82a8daeb-36e8-4a94-9d44-464c2828211f.png)

+ℹ️ **INFO**: _Your firewall must be active when you launch your virtual machine.
+For CentOS, you have to use UFW instead of the default firewall.
+To install it, you will probably need DNF._